suparjotamin/stockie/README.md

 # Stockie

-a stock screener to help stock trader in making trading decision.
+a stock screener to help the stock trader in making a trading decision.

-# Feature in Stockie 1.0
+# Features in Stockie 1.0
 * **Multiple stock input** <br>
-This version allows multiple input for stock to be analyzed or displayed later.
+This version allows multiple inputs for stock to be analyzed or displayed later.
 * **Tabular of candlestick detector** <br>
-you can show the table that show whether a specific candlestick pattern has formed or not, with total more than 50 patterns.
+you can show the table that shows whether a specific candlestick pattern has formed or not, with a total of more than 50 patterns.
 * **Interactive Candlestick stock screener** <br>
 an interactive HTML display of stock in candlestick.
 * **Happening Pattern** <br>
-a table that show the currenly happening  pattern in last 10 days with it's accuracy based on the past and number their occurance.
+a table that shows the currently happening pattern in the last 10 days with its accuracy based on the past and number their occurrence.

 # Setup
 ### Install the package